 If you require a desktop fridge in your room for the storage of medication, or for storage of food because you have severe food allergies, you must provide medical evidence to the Disability Team or the Accommodation Office.
 It is your responsibility to provide the fridge and to remove it from residences when you move out.

 If you have a severe food allergy or other condition and would like the Accommodation Office to notify your flatmates, please email us to give your consent and provide a message for us to send to your flatmates.
-Please do not do this until you have accepted a room offer.
+Please do this after you have accepted your room offer.
 The Accommodation Office will not make your flatmates aware of your condition without your express consent.